Pro is a primarily undergraduate liberal arts and sciences university.

 in Canada

-#2 in student and faculty awards
+#1 in faculty awards

-Maclean's 2024 University Rankings
+Maclean's 2025 University Rankings

 Pro also ranked:

-• first for reputation and library expenses
+- first in faculty awards and library expenses

 Our campus